 The trailer may be designed for specific cargo.
 If your trailer is designed for specific cargo, only carry that cargo in the trailer.
 A trailer must not be used to carry certain items, such as people, containers of hazardous substances or containers of flammable substances.
+A trailer not designed with a living quarters must only be used for transportation of its intended cargo.

-Do not transport people inside or on your trailer.
-Besides putting their lives at risk, the transport of people in or on a trailer is illegal.
+Do not transport people in your trailer.
+Besides putting their lives at risk, the transport of people in a trailer is illegal.

-Do not transport flammable, explosive, poisonous or other dangerous materials in your trailer.
+Do not transport flammable, explosive, poisonous or other dangerous materials on your trailer.